Posted By Paul Kafasis on February 12th, 2020

 In last year’s status report, we mentioned that Audio Hijack would see a great deal of resources devoted to it in 2019.
 Last year saw one major update, the aforementioned Audio Hijack 3.6, but much additional work was done that has not yet shipped to the public.

 We’ll have much more news on Audio Hijack updates later in 2020.
 For now, here’s a sneak peek at some changes we’re currently working on:

 More Live Streaming Capabilities

 As part of that Audio Hijack push, we’ve also been experimenting with adding even more support for live streaming.
 Audio Hijack 3.5 added the Broadcast node, which helps with radio station style streaming via Shoutcast and Icecast.
 For more “live event” type broadcasting, we’re now working on adding Real-Time Messaging Protocol (RTMP) support.
-RTMP streaming is used to connect to major streaming services like YouTube Live, Facebook Live, and Twitch.
+RTMP streaming is used to connect to major streaming services like YouTube Live, Twitch, and many others.
 We’re excited to have more to show there soon.

 Keep Up With Rogue Amoeba

 There will be lots more to see this year, including plenty of smaller updates and improvements.
 To get the latest news from Rogue Amoeba:

 Join our mailing list, to get sneak peeks of forthcoming releases, as well as special discounts and deals.